Did you try running AutoCAD on Google Drive File Stream and ran into issues?

 Google has two cloud storage service offerings, Google Drive and Google Cloud Storage.
 Let's do a quick review of Google Drive, its benefits, and its limitations before discussing how to use Google Cloud Storage to build a file server solution with better application compatibility.

 Google Drive allows you to store, share, and access files on Google servers.
 These files range from documents, presentations, and spreadsheets to photos, audio, and videos.
 Data stored in Google Cloud is encrypted at the storage level.
 Google Drive can act as a backup solution for your files, allowing you to free up some of the storage on your computer.
-When you upload your files on Google Drive, you can access them from anywhere and any device.
+When you upload your files on Google Drive, you can access them from anywhere and on any device.
 Offline access is also available.
 To view your files offline, you need to right-click on the file and turn on the "Available offline" option.

 Google Drive File Stream is a desktop application for end-users to map a local drive to Google Team Drive.
 As Google explained, Google Team Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.
 Unlike files in My Drive, files in Team Drive belong to the team instead of an individual.
 Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.